-In this paper, we proposed a control method that guarantees the asymptotic stability of the SMMS system with time varying delay in the communication lines.
-The proposed control law shows that the system is asymptotically stabilized under the communication with time varying delay by using PD control and applying the passive-decomposition.
-This method resolves the dynamics of multiple slave systems such as the shape-system dynamic and the locked-system dynamic of the control law.
-Moreover, the proposed control law can be used to achieve an autonomous object grasping by multiple slave and the transportation of the object by the control experiments.
-In this work, the slaves are possible to hold even if unknown objects or the width-extendable objects if it can be held by the force control.
+In this paper, we proposed the control method that guarantee the asymptotical stability to the SMMS system with time varying delay in the communication lines.
+The proposal control law shows that the system became an asymptotically stable for the communication of time varying delay by using PD control and apply to Passive-Decomposition.
+This method resolves the dynamics of multiple slaves system such as the Shape-System dynamic and the Locked-System dynamic of the control law.
+Moreover, the proposal control law can be used to achieve an autonomous grasping object by multiple slave and the transportation of the object by the control experiment.
+In this work, the slaves are possible to hold even if unknown object or the width extendable of object if it can be held by the force control.
 The force information on the grasping object is necessary for the position control law to keep the object to be held.